tgstation/tgstation-server/README.md

 #### Linux

-[We reccommend using Docker for Linux installations](https://github.com/tgstation/tgstation-server#docker).
+[We recommend using Docker for Linux installations](https://github.com/tgstation/tgstation-server#docker).
 The content of this parent section may be skipped if you choose to do so

 The following dependencies are required to run tgstation-server on Linux alongside the .NET Core runtime